Trieste: Ancient history

-Late Antiquity

-The city was witness to the Battle of the Frigidus in the Vipava Valley in AD 394, in which Theodosius I defeated Eugenius.
-Despite the deposition of Romulus Augustulus at Ravenna in 476 and the ascension to power of Odoacer in Italy, Trieste was retained by the Roman Emperor seated at Constantinople, and thus became a Byzantine military outpost.
-In 539, the Byzantines annexed it to the Exarchate of Ravenna, despite Trieste's being briefly taken by the Lombards in 567, during their invasion of northern Italy, it was held until the time of the coming of the Franks.

 Middle Ages

-In 788, Trieste submitted to Charlemagne, who placed it under the authority of their count-bishop who in turn was under the Duke of Friùli.
-From 1081, the city came loosely under the Patriarchate of Aquileia, developing into a free commune by the end of the 12th century.
+In 788, Trieste submitted to Charlemagne, who placed it under the authority of the count-bishop who in turn was subject to the Duke of Friùli.

-During the 13th and 14th centuries, Trieste became a maritime trade rival to the Republic of Venice which briefly occupied it in 1283–87, before coming under the patronage of the Patriarchate of Aquileia.
+During the 13th and 14th centuries, Trieste became a maritime trade rival to the Republic of Venice, which briefly occupied it in 1283–87, before coming under the patronage of the Patriarchate of Aquileia.
 After it committed a perceived offence against Venice, the Venetian State declared war against Trieste in July 1368 and by November had occupied the city.
 Venice intended to keep the city and began rebuilding its defences, but was forced to leave in 1372.
-By the Peace of Turin in 1381, Venice renounced its claim to Trieste and the leading citizens of Trieste petitioned Leopold III of Habsburg, Duke of Austria, to make Trieste part of his domains.
+Due to the Peace of Turin in 1381, Venice renounced its claim to Trieste and the leading citizens of Trieste petitioned Leopold III of Habsburg, Duke of Austria, to annex Trieste to his domains.
 The agreement of voluntary submission (dedizione) was signed at the castle of Graz on 30 September 1382.

 The city maintained a high degree of autonomy under the Habsburgs, but was increasingly losing ground as a trade hub, both to Venice and to Ragusa.
 In 1463, a number of Istrian communities petitioned Venice to attack Trieste.
 Trieste was saved from utter ruin by the intervention of Pope Pius II who had previously been bishop of Trieste.
 However, Venice limited Trieste's territory to 3 mi outside the city.
 Trieste would be assaulted again in 1468–1469 by Holy Roman Emperor Frederick III.
 His sack of the city is remembered as the "Destruction of Trieste."
 He then restored the city walls for the fourth time.
 Trieste was fortunate to be spared another sack in 1470 by the Ottomans who burned the village of Prosecco, only about 5.3 mi from Trieste, while on their way to attack Friuli.